Deterministic Identification Codes for Fading Channels: Notations and definitions

 \section{Notations and definitions}

-The distribution of a random variable (RV) $X$ is denoted by $P_X$; $\X^c$ denotes the complement of $\X$; if $X$ is a RV with distribution $P_X$, we denote the expectation of $X$ by $\mathbb{E} X$ and by ${\text{Var}}X$ the variance of $X$; the binary entropy of a random variable $X$ is denoted as $H(X)$; binary entropy function is denoted as $h(x)$.
-Bold symbols $\x$ are used to denote vectors; $\norm{\x}_p$ denotes $p$-norm of a vector; $[M]$ denotes the set $\{1, 2, \ldots, M\}$.
+The distribution of a random variable (RV) $X$ is denoted by $P_X$; $\X^c$ denotes the complement of $\X$; if $X$ is a RV with distribution $P_X$, we denote the expectation of $X$ by $\mathbb{E} X$ and by ${\text{Var}}X$ the variance of $X$; the entropy of a random variable $X$ is denoted as $H(X)$; binary entropy function is denoted as $h(x)$.
+Bold symbols $\x$ are used to denote vectors; $\norm{\x}_p$ denotes $p$-norm of a vector; $[M]$ denotes the set $\{1, 2, \ldots, M\}$; $cl(H)$ denotes the closure of the set $H$.
 All logarithms and information quantities are taken to the base $2$.

 We consider the Gaussian AWGN channel, the slow fading channel, and the fast fading channels.
 All these channels can be described by equations